cfsworkload/mobileTelco/README.md

 4. Click **Add Platform** to the right of the application and choose a platform.
 5. Click **Show App Key** to get the MQA key and add it to the secrets.xml file

 encodedTwitterKey: This encoded key and the next encoded value enables the app to send Twitter messages.

 1. [Log in](https://get.fabric.io/) to the twitter fabric console.
 2. Create a Twitter application in the console or use an existing one.
+To create a new application, follow the instructions on fabric.io for installing the Fabric plugin on Android Studio.
+3. With the Android project open in Android Studio, press the Fabric toolbar button, select your Android project, then click **Next**.
+4. Select your organization and click **Next**.
+5. Select the Twitter Kit from the list of All Kits and follow the steps to complete installation and Twitter account creation for the app.
-3. Get the application key for your application form the Twitter fabric console.
+6. Once the app has run and verified with Fabric, you can get the application key for your application from the Twitter fabric console on the fabric.io website.
-4. Encode the Twitter key using a [base 64 encoder](https://www.base64encode.org/).
+7. Encode the Twitter key using a [base 64 encoder](https://www.base64encode.org/).
-5. Paste the encoded version of the application key in the secrets.xml file.
+8. Paste the encoded version of the application key in the secrets.xml file.

 encodedTwitterSecret: This encoded value is also required to enable the app to send Twitter messages.